9ROHIT9/9rohit9/README.md

 **Cybersecurity Enthusiast**

 Welcome to my GitHub profile!
-I'm Rohit kumar, a passionate cybersecurity enthusiast with a strong proficiency in Python, C++, Kali Linux, and Ubuntu.
+I'm Rohit kumar, a passionate cybersecurity enthusiast with a strong proficiency in Python, Kali Linux, and Ubuntu.
 My goal is to leverage my skills to contribute to the field of cybersecurity and help in building a safer digital world.

 ## 🚀 Skills